thabils/sparql.anything2rml/README.md

 ### XML issues

-- Possible issues because iterator can match
+- Possible issues because iterator of mapping is stricter then the iterator that is used in SPARQL Anything.

-## Not implemented in SPARQL Anything
+### Not implemented in SPARQL Anything
 - Language tag
 - Graph's
 - Join conditions (combining multiple different files)

-## TODO